skip to content

 The Server-Client Dance

-The real magic happens when Server and Client Components work together in harmony.
-Here’s how the dance goes:
+Server and Client Components work together in a specific way:

 ClientComponent.jsx